Rita Goulet: Early career

 Thomason's interest for racing came at 11-years old, after her family purchased their first car, a 1983 Subaru wagon.
 She explained that the car "was more rust than car at this point."
 She began to drive at the age of 23, and purchased a 1992 Mazda Miata.
 She officially started racing in 2018, at 33-years old, driving in an autocross event.
-She found out that amateur club racing was something that she wanted to do, so she began to strip off the interior of her Miata, and make it into a race car.
+She found out that amateur club racing was something that she wanted to do, so she began to strip off the interior of her Miata and make it into a race car.
 She started driving competitively in the SCCA in 2019, racing mostly on road courses.
 She received her racing license at the end of the season in November.
 In 2020, she began racing in the ChampCar Endurance Series, along with the 24 Hours of Lemons.
 That same year, she would earn a couple of wins in the SCCA.
-After watching old NASCAR races, she wanted to go stock car racing.
+After watching old NASCAR races, she decided she wanted to go stock car racing.
 In 2021, she sold her Miata, along with her trailer, and purchased a 2014 Chevrolet SS stock car.
 She had her car tuned up by Dick and Bob Rahilly, the owners of RahMoc Enterprises.

 ARCA Menards Series

 During the fall of 2021, Thomason tested her stock car at local road courses.
-She would sign part-time with Clubb Racing Inc. in the 2022 ARCA Menards Series, where she plans to run two road courses, and 2-4 short tracks.
+She would sign part-time with Clubb Racing Inc. for the 2022 ARCA Menards Series, where she planned to run two road courses, and 2-4 short tracks.
 She made her first start at Berlin Raceway, where she started 15th, and finished 12th.

+Since 2023, Goulet has driven for her own team, Rise Motorsports.

 Personal life

 Thomason met her first husband when she was 17, living at a homeless shelter at the time.
 They got married two years later.
 Thomason explains that she was sexually, physically, and financially abused by him.
 She also explains that he had control of what she did, and wouldn't allow her to drive, which eventually lead to a divorce.
-She moved to Alabama, to avoid contact with her ex-husband, and would later meet her second husband.
+She moved to Alabama to avoid contact with her ex-husband, and would later meet her second husband.
 They both married after the move, but got divorced soon after, as they realized they were better off as friends.
 She met her third husband a few years later, and sometime during 2022, they divorced.
 Thomason met NASCAR pit crew member Tim Goulet in early 2022, and realized that they both had the same goals of owning an ARCA Menards Series team in the near future.
 Rita and Tim married on January 1, 2023, and they currently reside in Denver, North Carolina, with a daughter and a son from Tim's previous marriage.